 The Draw and Silent Witness, by Ed Ford, firstname.lastname@example.org: The Draw, a Kentucky Civil War Story, is a fictional account of “the Glory of War,” experienced during the 1862 Battle of Richmond, $19.95.
 Silent Witness, the Surrender at Appomattox, is an in-depth booklet detailing the true story of Lee’s surrender to Grant, $6.95.

 Trish’s Lula Dolls, 859-985-7319, $35: Colorful Civil War rag dolls modeled after Lula McClain’s “Silent Witness” doll at the surrender at Appomattox.
 Each 12-inch doll is handmade with a different and colorful dress.

 VISITING, VIEWING, PROMOTING

-Madison County Civil War Roundtable, 859-624-0013: Outstanding Civil War speakers and activities are featured at bi-monthly meetings in Berea.
+Madison County Civil War Roundtable, 859-624-0013: Outstanding Civil War speakers and activities are featured at bi-monthly meetings.

 Battle of Richmond History Center, 859-624-0013: Visitors are welcome year-around at one of Kentucky’s best Civil War welcome centers and museum. www.battleofrichmond.org